BerendKemper/utilintysort/README.md

 An alternative sorting algorithm (by Berend Kemper).<br>
 This is my first real project and helped me to learn JavaScript.<br> Now this repository is used for my documentations purpose.<br>
-The utilintySort function contains a lot of code and therefore is best fit for large Arrays like million sized.<br><br>
+The core-function from the <b>utilintysort.js</b> is made of a lot of code and therefore excels when used on large Arrays primarily at a hundred sized- and especially up to a million sized Array.
+Also Object-keys have another unclear disadvantage demonstrated in <b>learnthis.js</b><br><br>

 <b>Files</b>
 - <b>learnthis.js</b>